guessi/kube-proxy-benchmark/README.md

 - **Target**: kube-proxy's `nftables` mode (default for modern Kubernetes)
 - **Focus**: `SyncProxyRules` operation (used for service discovery)
 - **Scope**: Large-scale service configurations

+### Observed Kernel Behavior

+During testing, both kernels experienced "soft lockups" - situations where the CPU gets stuck processing for an extended time without responding to other tasks.
+System logs reveal significant differences:

+- **Kernel 6.1.144**: CPU stuck for up to **701 seconds (11m 41s)** with 200 lockup events
+- **Kernel 6.12.55**: CPU stuck for up to **104 seconds (1m 44s)** with 13 lockup events

+**What causes the lockup?**

+When kube-proxy updates firewall rules for 250,000+ endpoints, the kernel needs to:

+1. Search through existing firewall rule sets to find the right ones
+2. Link new rules to those sets

+On kernel 6.1.144, the search operation is very slow - the CPU spends most of its time looking through rules.
+On kernel 6.12.55, this search is much faster, resulting in 6.7x shorter lockup times.
+This improvement directly explains the 77% better overall performance.

 ### Important Considerations